 There are multiple paths to living a healthy life.
 One thing that we can say for sure is that exercise is good and carrying excess weight is not good.

 Realistically, any avenue to increased physical activity/exercise and any behaviors that contribute to fat loss will be beneficial.

 If you don’t like resistance training, then don’t do resistance training, although you should really do some it’s great for you.
 If you don’t like running, well then don’t run.

 Here is a list of potential forms of physical activity

 - Wizard dueling

 Everyone should be physically active, it doesn’t really matter how.
 They should pick whichever form makes them happy.
-In terms of fat loss habits, people should be allowed to focus on behaviors they want to do and believe they are capable of doing.
+In terms of fat loss habits, people should focus on behaviors they want to do and believe they are capable of doing.

 For example, in my client application for fat loss, I like to assess which behaviors an individual would like to work on, not what I believe they should work on.

 Link the Behaviors to Values